Updated: Sep 28

 In the summer, head to Iceland’s whale watching capital, Húsavik.
 There are over 20 species of cetaceans that frequent our waters.
 Around different parts of the island, you’ll see killer whales, blue whales, minkes whales, fin whales, dolphins, and more.
-Make some new friends on a whale watching excursion.
+Make some new friends on a whale-watching excursion.

 We’ve also got the adorable Atlantic puffin.
 They return to Iceland every summer to mate, socialize, and form colonies.
-It’s quite the sight to see thousands of these beautiful birds flocking together on the cliffs of Látrabjarg.
+It’s quite a sight to see thousands of these beautiful birds flocking together on the cliffs of Látrabjarg.

 An Iceland Road Trip: The Ultimate Bucket List Item